Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 takes t1, imm, dataSize=asz as its operand.

 Before the eval is executed,
-microop's operands are formatted as a string that contains all operands required for instantiating microop object.
+microop's operands are formatted as a string.
 However, because eval takes parser.symbol as its local mapping dictionary, the string operands are translated into